The JOBS PILOT Program in Chattanooga/Hamilton County

 Wages/Benefits.
 To be counted for PILOT purposes, new jobs must pay at least $17 (?) per hour, with the employer covering at least half of the cost of health insurance.
 (Comment: $17 per hour for a 40-hour week is $35,360 per year.)
 The mean (average) hourly wage paid to non-managerial workers at the project site must be at least 100 percent of the state rate for the industry, as most recently established by the U.S. Bureau of Labor Statistics.

 Duration of Subsidy.
 The maximum period for any PILOT shall be 10 years unless compelling reasons warrant a longer period and findings are adopted to justify.

 The Minimum Necessary.
 Limit the agreement to as few years as possible.
 Phase in general fund taxes.

 Investment.
-The City and County will determine the minimum investment threshold for PILOTs.
+Determine the minimum investment threshold for PILOTs.

 School Taxes.
 All companies must pay education property taxes in full.